marceloavilaoliveira/waycarbon-challenge/README.md

 ### Configuring the Project ###

-The frontend and backend Docker images are pushed to the `waycarbon-challenge-frontend` and `waycarbon-challenge-backend` repositories on Docker Hub.
-You need to put the Docker Hub info in the `.env` file at the root of the repository:
+To configure the project, create a `.env` file at the root of the repository, defining the following variables:

 ```
-DOCKER_HUB_USER=<docker-hub-username>
+DOCKER_HUB_USER="<docker-hub-username>"
+PUBLIC_KEY="<ssh_public_key>"
 ```

+#### DOCKER_HUB_USER ####

+This variable defines the Docker Hub username that will be used to create the image repositories and to push/pull the images to/from.
+The frontend and backend images are pushed/pulled to/from `$DOCKER_HUB_USER/waycarbon-challenge-frontend` and `$DOCKER_HUB_USER/waycarbon-challenge-backend` repositories on Docker Hub.
+The respective Docker Hub password will be asked by the `bash/push.sh` script.

+#### PUBLIC_KEY ####

-This information will be used to create the necessary repositories, push the generated images, and also pull the required images.
+This variable defines the SSH public key that will be used to provision the AWS infrastructure.
+Ansible will use the respective SSH private key to access the machine.

 ### Building the Images ###